Beach Patrol Statistics

 Actions by Tower

 Daily actions are also tracked by tower to help identify the busiest areas of the beach.
 Lifeguard towers are in number order from south to north.
-Towers 1, 2, and 3 are on south beach between Clearwater Pass and Pier 60.
-Tower 4 is located just north of Pier 60.
-Tower 5 is located between Rockaway St. and Avalon St. Towers 2 and 5 are only open from March 1st through Labor Day.
+Towers 1-4 are on south beach between Clearwater Pass and Pier 60.
+Tower 5 is located just north of Pier 60.
+Tower 6 is located between Rockaway Street. and Avalon Street.